You meet with your prospect, run several meetings, they tell you how much they love your proposal. But then you wait... And wait... And wait...

 In some cases, however, the prospect will feel uneasy about doing so.

-Uncovering this information is just as critical because it allows us to be honest with the deals in our funnel and their probability to close.
+Uncovering this information is just as critical because it allows you to be honest with the deals in your funnel and their probability to close.

-This is a golden opportunity for us to get to the heart of their true objection.
-If we did not follow this process, this would turn into another opportunity that would sit in our funnel week in and week out with us lying to ourselves on its true likelihood to close.
+This is a golden opportunity for you to get to the heart of their true objection.
+If you did not follow this process, this would turn into another opportunity left sitting in your funnel, week in and week out.

 For example, you might say to the prospect after they refuse to send the $0 agreement…